Brilliant modern Anatolian cuisine

 Web : www.yeni.london

 Opening Times : Mon-Fri: 12-2.30pm, 6pm-10.30pm, Sat: 6pm-10.30pm, Sun:Closed

 Closest Tube : Piccadilly Circus

 For those in the industry, it can get a little boring discussing culinary trends.
 Eyes roll at phrases like 'bricks and mortar' or 'new-American cuisine'.
 Anatolian food might be a contender for a trend that is a little overdone.
 Indentikit restaurants serving solid Turkish food at high prices in a starry setting have certainly increased in popularity.
 But none of them hold a candle to the cooking taking place at Yeni on Beak Street.

 For those up on the Istanbul dining scene, Civan Er is one of its brightest lights.
-Renowned for his light, innovative and eclectic take on traditionally Turkish flavours, he‘s made a mark on fine dining way beyond Yeni Lokanta‘s neighbourhood of Beyoglu or even his home country, and looks situated to do the same in Soho.
+Renowned for his light, innovative and eclectic take on traditionally Turkish flavours, he's made a mark on fine dining way beyond Yeni Lokanta's neighbourhood of Beyoglu or even his home country, and has done the same in Soho.
 The dining room is a tall-ceilinged, whitewashed bare brick affair that flirts with the ascetic.
 The most prominent feature of the room is Civan himself - who presides regally over the pass surveying the final iterations of dishes with meticulous attention.